t0shky8906/Library-System/README.md

-# LibraSys: Your Comprehensive Library Management System
+# PageTurner: Your Comprehensive Library Management System

-LibraSys is an open-source library management system designed to streamline operations and enhance the user experience for both patrons and administrators.
-With LibraSys, you can efficiently manage library resources, handle user requests, and maintain oversight over library activities.
+PageTurner is an open-source library management system designed to streamline operations and enhance the user experience for both patrons and administrators.
+With PageTurner, you can efficiently manage library resources, handle user requests, and maintain oversight over library activities.

 ## Features